Agriculture and Climate Change

 Carbon is drawn from the atmosphere and converted into liquid sugars in the process of photosynthesis, up to 40% of which are 'fed' to soil microbiology where they form humus, stable carbon that remains in the soil for decades.

-Aside from drawdown Regenerative Agriculture offers another solution to climate change and global desertification, it can help fix the small water cycle.
+Aside from drawdown Regenerative Agriculture offers another solution to help with our challenges of climate change and desertification, it can help fix the small water cycle.
 Together with a healthy small water cycle and healthy soils (Soil Carbon Sponge) the photosynthetic potential of the soil is maximised.
-Photosynthesis not only creates our energy it also cools the planet via transpiration - nature's air-conditioner.
-In the Amazon, more water goes into the atmosphere everyday than down the river.
+Photosynthesis not only creates our energy and drives ecosystem cycles, it also cools the planet via transpiration - nature's air-conditioner.
+In the Amazon, more water goes into the atmosphere everyday via transpiration than goes down the Amazon River.
 This water is transpired from leaves and the process is energy hungry cooling the surrounding atmosphere.

 "Soils have to be integral to any strategy of mitigating global warming and improving the environment." - Professor Rattan Lal